-Coffee and Breakfast at Brickyard Coffee.
-You’re going to have to fuel up before you start your first day in San Diego.
-This neighborhood coffee shop is right by the Seaport Trolley station and has a large patio which pairs nicely with the great food and coffee.
-My favorite breakfast items are the Breakfast Bakes and the Acai Bowl.
+Once you arise from your slumber, kick things off with coffee and breakfast at Brickyard Coffee.
+Fuel up before you start your first day in San Diego!
+This neighborhood coffee shop is by the Seaport Village Trolley stop and has a large patio that pairs nicely with the great food and coffee.

 9:30 am: USS Midway Museum